vianasw/ipython-notebook/README.md

-# ipython-notebook
+# ipython-notebooks
-Notebooks with exercises I've done for online courses
+Notebooks with exercises I've done for online courses and tutorials